Giulio Manfredonia

 Giulio Manfredonia (born 3 November 1967 in Rome) is an Italian film director and screenwriter.

 Biography

 Manfredonia is the nephew of director Luigi Comencini.
 After working on several films as assistant director to Antonio Albanese, Luigi Comencini, and Cristina Comencini, Manfredonia made his debut as director in 2001 with the comedy Se fossi in te (If I Were You).

 He followed this in 2004 with È già ieri (It's Already Yesterday), a remake of the 1993 American comedy Groundhog Day, with Antonio Albanese reprising Bill Murray's role.
-In 2008, he directed Si può fare.
+In 2008, he directed We Can Do That.

 In 2011, 2012, and 2019, he worked with Albanese again in the films Qualunquemente (Whatever), Tutto tutto niente niente (Everything Everything Nothing Nothing), and Cetto c'è, senzadubbiamente (It's Cetto, Without a Doubt) respectively.